cjcol12/EB-File-Management/to_do.md

     - find full path
     - find executable name - .c

+understand why hexdumping slice0a and out are different - but correct according to hamishs notes

 TODO
 complete function for closing file and freeing mem
-    - test if it works as expected
+    - test it works as expected

 sort malloc bug
-check file closes when expected check imageData free'd properly when expected find memory leaks using valgrind and gdb clean up variable names to look like foo_bar understand why hexdumping slice0a and out are different - but correct according to hamishs notes
+check file closes when expected check imageData free'd properly when expected find memory leaks using valgrind and gdb clean up variable names to look like foo_bar find \n in output when converting file add error checking to new functions